rfs-hybrid-42-piscine/C-00/README.md

 To make testing incredibly easy while avoiding "undefined reference" linker errors, the `tester.c` file in the root directory uses **C Preprocessor Macros** (`#ifdef`).
 This allows you to selectively compile and test only the exercises you want.

+The 42 standard requires compiling with the exact following flags: `-Wall -Wextra -Werror` using `cc`, to ensure no warnings or hidden bugs exist.

 1. **Clone the repository:**
    ```bash
    git clone <your_repository_link>